pedrodelgallego/js-workbook/core-patterns/event-emitter/README.md

 The pubsub or Event Emitter pattern
 ===================================

+> Beyond events that are native to the browser, you can trigger and bind
+> them to your own custom events.
+Indeed, it’s a great way of
+> architecting libraries—a pattern a lot of jQuery plug-ins use.
+The W3C
+> spec for custom events has been largely ignored by the browser
+> vendors; you’ll have to use libraries like jQuery or Prototype for
+> this feature.
+[Javascript Web Applications, Macman]

 The goal of this kata is to build a simple and easy to use event emitter library.
 The event emitter will allow us to create our own custom events.